 Contact: Kyle Patterson, 970-586-1363

 Each year to protect raptor nesting sites, Rocky Mountain National Park officials initiate temporary closures in the Lumpy Ridge and Sheep Mountain areas of the park.
-To enable wildlife managers to gather information and ensure that raptors can nest undisturbed, specific areas within the park are closed temporarily to public use during nesting season.
+To ensure that raptors can nest undisturbed, specific areas within the park are closed temporarily to public use during nesting season and monitored by wildlife managers.
 All closures went in to effect on March 1 and will continue through July 31, if appropriate.
-These closures may be extended longer or rescinded at an earlier date if determined necessary.
+These closures may be extended longer or rescinded at an earlier date depending on nesting activity.

 The National Park Service is committed to preserving birds of prey.
-The same cliffs that attract raptors also appeal to climbers.
+The same cliffs that are critical for raptors also appeal to climbers.
 The cooperation of climbing organizations and individuals is essential to the successful nesting of raptors in the park.